 The CONTRACTOR shall maintain a list of Functional Deficiencies, which shall be updated and sent to the CITY at the end of each week.

 Upon completion of all Functional Testing, all completed and witnessed documents shall be compiled and formally submitted to the CITY for approval.

+The Contractor is responsible for developing and completing approved test report documentation during testing.

 PROGRESS PAYMENTS